 Tree View Skin displays Documents, My Jobs, and Channels as a hierarchy in the navigation pane.
-The folder hierarchy begins at the root folder, as shown in Figure 5-5.
+The hierarchy starts at the root folder, as in Figure 5-5.

 Viewing documents in Tree View Skin Figure 5-5

 The examples in the preceding three figures show how the standard Categories view looks in each of the three different skins.
 All Information Console skins show volume, system, and user information in the banner.